1992 Nigerian Air Force C-130 crash

 On 26 September 1992, a Nigerian Air Force Lockheed C-130H Hercules crashed three minutes after take-off from Lagos, Nigeria.
 All 159 people on board were killed, including 8 foreign nationals.
 The aircraft was taking off at high weight and three of its four engines failed.

 A total of 151 Nigerians, 5 Ghanaians, 1 Tanzanian, 1 Zimbabwean, and 1 Ugandan military officers were confirmed to have died.
 This is the deadliest crash of a C-130 Hercules aircraft.
+The accident was also one of the factors leading to the hijacking of Nigeria Airways a year later, with the hijackers demanding a reinvestigation into the cause of the accident.